 Australia and Germany join forces on hydrogen: Australia-Germany Hydrogen Accord

-In June 2021 Australian Prime Minister Scott Morrison and German Chancellor Angela Merkel announced the Australia-Germany Hydrogen Accord – a forward-leaning initiative to deepen our collaboration on climate change action and emissions reduction.
+In June 2021 Australian and German governments announced the Australia-Germany Hydrogen Accord – a forward-leaning initiative to deepen our collaboration on climate change action and emissions reduction.
 The initiative’s ambition is to produce the cheapest green hydrogen in the world, which will transform entire industries, such as transport, mining, resources and manufacturing

 Our enhanced collaborative activities focus on technological innovation, research, development and deployment and will lay the groundworks for a global hydrogen industry.

 Our Hydrogen Accord underscores both countries’ commitment to the Paris Agreement and highlights the importance of accelerating zero and low emissions technology solutions to achieve cost parity with conventional alternatives as soon as possible.
 At the same time, it plays to both countries’ strengths based on Australia’s hydrogen production potential and Germany’s technological expertise and expected strong future demand.